nikiimisal/Docker-Examples-and-Concepts/README.md

 ## 🔹 Types of Docker Networks

+> Right now, we mainly need only three network types.<br>
+If you want to explore more network types, then for reference 👉 [click here.](https://docs.docker.com/engine/network/drivers/)

 ### 1️⃣ Bridge Network (Default)

 ### When should you use a Docker Bridge Network?